 The Coeur d’Alene Tribe, like all tribes in the United States, is a government based on executive, legislative, and judicial branches.
 The Tribe’s government operates on a parliamentary system.
 The tribal council has seven elected members voted in by the tribal membership.
 The tribal council then elects a tribal chairman to serve as the chief executive.
 Although the tribal chairman serves as chief executive, the chairman still maintains only one vote on council, and does not have veto power.

-What has been termed Salish by modern lingquists is the ancestral language of the Schitsu’umsh.
+The Coeur d’Alene language, termed Salish by modern linguists, is the ancestral language of the Schitsu’umsh.
 Dialects were spoken as far as the Pacific Coast, Montana, Idaho, and British Columbia.
 For thousands of years this was the language of family life in the Pacific Northwest.
-And it was the language spoken when the first French traders begin calling the Shitsu’umsh by a new name.
+And it was the language spoken when the first French traders begin calling the Schitsu’umsh by a new name.

 The Coeur d’Alene Tribe has been represented in every major U.S. conflict since WWII.
 Brave men and women of our tribal families have landed on the shores of Normandy, and served in Vietnam, Iraq, and Afghanistan.
 Coeur d’Alene tribal members continue to serve in branches of the United States military.
 A memorial now sits at the head of the Trail of the Coeur d’Alenes in memory of Shitsu’umsh Warriors of the past and present.